SCW-Aberystwyth/python-novice-gapminder/_episodes/09-lunch.md

 exercises: 0
 ---

-On your poststick notes write down:
+On your postit notes or in the etherpad write down:

 * What has been the most important thing you learned today?
 * What is the thing you most want further clarification on?